 When you have a lot on your plate, it’s easy to take each other for granted.
 Before you know it, you’re only talking about the mundane details of everyday life or eating your meals while staring at your phones.
 This is one of the most common relationship issues that cause partners to drift apart.

 #4.
 Financial stress

-Money is a major source of conflict in relationships.
+Money is a significant source of conflict in relationships.
 Perhaps there isn’t enough.
-Or perhaps there is enough, but they prefer to spend it while you prefer to save.
+Or perhaps there is enough, but they prefer to spend it while you like to save.
 Maybe you think they’re too tight with the purse strings.
 Whatever the issue, money can quickly become a source of contention.

 #5.
 Chore warfare

 What are the most common relationship issues?
 You don’t expect the pile of dishes to be one of the answers when you’re looking for one.
 It turns out that dividing the chores you and your partner must complete may help you maintain harmony in your relationship.

 It’s too easy to take your partner for granted, incredibly when busy.
 Before you know it, you only see each other at a hurried family dinner or as you rush out the door in the morning.